oceanprotocol-archive/dev-ocean/doc/architecture/compute/operator-service-endpoints.md

         owner: String object containg user ETH address (optional)
         agreementID: String object containing agreementID (optional)
         workflowID: String object containing workflowID (optional)

+        At least one parameter is required (can be any of them)
 ```

 Returns